NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <details>
 <summary>Click to expand!</summary>

-* **Step 1:** Remove the screws from the bottom of the case to take off the lid.
+* **Step 1:** On 1st gen design (dark grey case with white logo) - remove the screws from the bottom of the case to take off the lid.
+On second gen design (gloss black plastic case) - unclip the lid from the base (there are 4 clips, one in each corner).
-* **Step 2:** Then re-insert the daughter board into the 60 pin header and then reassemble
+* **Step 2:** Re-insert the daughter board into the 60 pin header and then reassemble

 That's all, you should be good to go.